The Implication

 My opinions are summaries and simplifications of items outlined in the OAuth 2.0 Security Best Practice draft.
 Implicit flow has categorical problems.
 Primarily, the access token is delivered directly to the client by hash fragment.
 Presenting the token in such a way exposes the site and token to a litany of vulnerabilities.

 Client-side authorization code flow is a passable alternative with a few caveats.
 You must use PKCE, as the client cannot secure a secret.
 And you cannot request refresh tokens because you cannot store them securely.
-So ultimately you are restricted in your options and have the unfortunate kludge of OAuth2/OIDC libraries bloating your application.
+So ultimately you are restricted in your options and have the unfortunate sludge of OAuth2/OIDC client libraries bloating your application.

 Same-domain is a potential solution, albeit the least feasible.
 Host the application at the same domain as the API.
 Use a cookie as an authentication method for both the application and API, and optionally have the API also support bearer tokens.
 This is not always applicable, as the domain cannot always be shared between multiple applications.